famiu/feline.nvim/USAGE.md

 - `highlight_reset_triggers` - Feline automatically resets its cached highlights on certain autocommands to prevent the statusline colors from getting messed up.
 The value of `highlight_reset_triggers` can be set to a table containing a list of autocommands that'll trigger a highlight reset.<br><br>
   Default: `{'SessionLoadPost', 'ColorScheme'}`

+## Winbar

+Feline has support for winbar, a Neovim 0.8 feature that allows you to have a bar at the top of each window.
+You can setup the winbar components using the `require('feline').winbar.setup()` function.
+It works pretty much the same way as the [setup function](#setup-function) for the statusline.
+However, it only accepts the `components`, `conditional_components`, `force_inactive` and `disable` values, the other values are shared between the statusline and the winbar.
+Additionally, the default value of `force_inactive` for the winbar is `{}`, which means the winbar is never forced to use the inactive components table by default.

 ## Utility functions

 Feline provides a few utility functions that allow you to customize or modify Feline on the fly.
 These are discussed below.